CadeNahama/otium-calhacks/backend/DATABASE_MANAGEMENT.md

 ### **Encrypted Credentials**
 - All SSH passwords are encrypted using Fernet encryption
-- Encryption key stored in `OTIUM_ENCRYPTION_KEY` environment variable
+- Encryption key stored in `PING_ENCRYPTION_KEY` environment variable
 - Credentials are never stored in plain text

 ### **Audit Trail**